TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-4-0.md

 # Conclusion

+All that's left is to [update my unit tests](https://github.com/TheCandidStartup/infinisheet/commit/a60cad486dcb4f51ce5b5bc442dd9b7e2f35c248) (sorry TDD lovers) and push out a [new release](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll/v/0.4.0).

+Today I learned the limits of static typing as a substitute for documentation and runtime errors.
 Even if you could enforce use of an Outer component with the correct interface, you still need to rely on documentation that covers what is expected of the implementation.
+Which reminds me that I don't have any formal documentation.
+Something to look at next time.

+On the plus side, all the initial functionality I planned to include in `react-virtual-scroll` is now complete.
+I can transition over to starting work on my spreadsheet frontend and updating `react-virtual-scroll` when I find issues.